Vinnette Justine Carroll: Acting career

 Carroll's first stage appearance was at the New School for Social Research in 1948.
-She performed in many of the school’s productions, including roles as Clytemnestra in Agamemnon, the Nurse in Romeo and Juliet, and the Duchess in Alice in Wonderland.
+She performed in many of the school's productions, including roles as Clytemnestra in Agamemnon, the Nurse in Romeo and Juliet, and the Duchess in Alice in Wonderland.
 Carroll made her professional stage debut as a Christian in a summer stock production of George Bernard Shaw's Androcles and the Lion at the Southold Playhouse on Long Island.
 She played Addie in Lillian Hellman's The Little Foxes and then, in 1949, Bella in Arnaud d'Ussaeu and James Gow's Deep Are the Roots.

 In 1955, Carroll joined the faculty of the Performing Arts High School in New York City.
 She taught theater arts and directed productions as a faculty member at the high school for 11 years.
 Later, due to a shortage of faculty positions, Carroll created a one-woman show and toured the United States and the West Indies until 1957.

 She made her London stage debut at the Royal Court Theatre on December 4, 1958, as Sophia Adams in Moon on a Rainbow Shawl.
 She then won an Obie Award for her role in Errol John’s Moon on a Rainbow Shawl.
 In February 1963, she returned to London as the Narrator in Black Nativity at the Piccadilly Theatre.
 Carroll also worked in film and television.
 She appeared in the films Up the Down Staircase (1967), Alice's Restaurant (1969), and others.
+In 1976, she played a memorable role as Dr. Wynell Thatcher on the two-part All in the Family episode "Archie's Operation."
 She later appeared in The Last Home Run, which was filmed in 1996 and released in 1998.
 In 1964, she received an Emmy Award for Beyond the Blues, which dramatized the works of Black poets.
 She later returned to London with her company and performed in Peter Wessel Zapffe'sThe Prodigal Son.